History and Genealogy of Manchester, Hillsborough County NH

 Milton Paige property at Crystal Lake in Manchester NH

-Crystal Lake property (Manchester NH) owned by Milton Paige.
-If anyone knows the exact location let me know.
+Crystal Lake property (Manchester NH) owned by Milton Paige. .
 Contributed by Jan Chow via June Page Saxon.
+Thanks to Joseph Kaczmarski for identifying this photo.
+It is "the former Six Acres restaurant/hotel.
+The barn is no longer there."

 Old auction announcement postcard for Milton Paige property at Crystal Lake